How To Increase Good Cholesterol

 We have written more than once about the importance of a healthy lipid profile, if, in the future, you do not want to experience atherosclerosis, coronary heart disease, and stroke.
 But why did we decide to write specifically about good HDL cholesterol?
 Let’s start with numbers.

-In prospective epidemiological studies, each 1 mg/dL increase in HDL is associated with a 2–3% reduction in risk of coronary heart disease1.
+In prospective epidemiological studies, research has observed that people with higher HDL levels often have better heart-health markers1.
 This ratio is not affected by the level of bad LDL cholesterol and triglycerides due to the ability of good HDL cholesterol to reverse cholesterol transport.
 Let’s see what it means.

 So, reverse cholesterol transport (RCT) is a pathway through which cholesterol is transported from the artery walls to the liver so it can be excreted from the body.
-It is through this process that the body reduces the amount of plaque buildup in vessel walls and reverses atherosclerosis.
+It is through this process that the body supports the body’s natural cholesterol balance, which is linked to vascular wellness.
 Not surprisingly, data from the Framingham Heart Study showed that people with the highest HDL levels have the lowest risk of developing heart disease2.

 IN THIS ARTICLE